Bouke/docx-mailmerge/README.rst

 to designate as template.
 Supply the name of this MergeField as ``anchor`` parameter.
 The second parameter contains the rows with key-value pairs for the MergeField replacements.

+If the tables are empty and you want them removed, set remove_empty_tables=True in constructor.
 ::

     document.merge_rows('col1',